+UVU's annual Conference on Writing for Social Change challenges students and community members to effect positive change in the world through the power of writing.
 Our mission is to empower students and community members with the writing skills and experience they need to effect positive social change in the world.
-We accomplish our mission in several ways.
-Primarily, the conference provides students and other presenters with an audience for their research, writing, and other social change project presentations.
+The conference provides students and other presenters with an audience for their research, writing, and other social change project presentations.
 Each presenter also receives invaluable, confidence–building experience by sharing their work in a formal, academic setting.

 Utah Valley University is located in Orem, Utah and is home to more than 30,000 students.
 UVU began as a vocational school during World War II, and in the seven decades since has evolved into a technical school, community school, state college and, finally a comprehensive regional teaching university.
 UVU is one of Utah's largest institutions of higher learning and offers programs ranging from career training to high–demand master degrees, with emphasis on undergraduate education.

 The fourth annual UVU Conference on Writing for Social Change will showcase the power of writing to change the world.
 We encourage students, faculty, and community members to take advantage of this opportunity to share their ideas with live audiences.

 Social Change is a call for transformation related to the way people think and act.
 What societal problems do you see that need to be changed?
 If you are passionate about finding and sharing answers, this conference gives you the opportunity to raise awareness.